cdent/gabbi/README.rst

 Python-based, object-oriented unit tests in the style of the unittest module and its derivatives.

-Each YAML file represents an order list of HTTP requests along with the expected responses.
-This allows a single file to represent a process in the API, not just a single request in isolation.
-For
+Each YAML file represents an ordered list of HTTP requests along with the expected responses.
+This allows a single file to represent a process in the API being tested.
+For example:
-example:

 * Create a resource.
 * Retrieve a resource.